Contourite: Sediment supply

 Erosion of the seafloor contributes to the growth of a deepwater nepheloid layer.
 This layer plays a key role in supplying the sediment for the deposition of contourites under appropriate flow conditions.

-Terrigenous sediment supply to the deepwater bottom-currents and to the nepheloid layer primarily depends on climate and tectonics in the continental environment.
-The rate of tectonic uplift is directly related to the amount of sediment available and variations in sea level will determine the ease with which this sediment is transported basinward.
+Terrigenous sediment supply to the deepwater bottom currents and to the nepheloid layer primarily depends on climate and tectonics in the continental environment.
+The rate of tectonic uplift is directly related to the amount of sediment available, and variations in sea level will determine the ease with which this sediment is transported basinward.
 The sediment will most likely reach deepwater in the form of turbidity flows, which travel across bathymetric contours, only to be “blown” parallel to these contours as the finer sediments cross a deepwater bottom-current.
 Other sources of terrigenous sediment may include airborne and seaborne volcanoclastic debris.

-Biogenic deposition from suspension may also supply sediment to these deepwater bottom-currents.
-The deposition of this material has strong implications for the biology, chemistry and flow conditions at the time.
+Biogenic deposition from suspension may also supply sediment to these deepwater bottom currents.
+The deposition of this material has strong implications for the biology, chemistry, and flow, conditions at the time.
 It must occur in areas of high biogenic productivity, during periods of relatively quiet flow and, if calcareous, must also occur at depths above the carbonate compensation depth.
-There is also a contribution to the concentration of suspended sediment by the burrowing activity of benthic organisms.
+There is also a contribution to the concentration of suspended sediment from the burrowing activity of benthic organisms.

 Geomorphology

-The accumulation and geomorphology of contourite deposits are mainly influenced by three factors: intensity of deepwater bottom-currents, seafloor topography, and sediment supply.
-There are five main types of contourite accumulations: giant elongate drifts, contourite sheets, channel related drifts, confined drifts and modified drift-turbidite systems.
+The accumulation and geomorphology of contourite deposits are mainly influenced by three factors: the intensity of deepwater bottom currents, seafloor topography, and sediment supply.
+There are five main types of contourite accumulations: giant elongate drifts, contourite sheets, channel-related drifts, confined drifts, and modified drift-turbidite systems.

-Giant elongate drifts
+Giant elongated drifts

 Giant elongate drifts form very large mounded elongated geometries parallel to the deepwater bottom-current flow.
-They are characterized by a near complete lack of parallel bedding.
+They are characterised by a near-complete lack of parallel bedding.
 Mounded drifts are often bounded on one or both sides by non-depositional or erosional channels, sometimes known as moats.
-These drifts can be “tens to hundreds of kilometers long, tens of kilometers wide, and range from 0.1 to more than 1 km in relief above the surrounding seafloor”.
-Their length to width ratio ranges from 2:1 to 10:1.
-They can accumulate to thicknesses greater than 2 km and can form anywhere from the upper slope to the deepest parts of the basin depending on the specific location of the bottom-current.
-Sedimentation rates range from 20 – 100 m/Ma.
-They tend to be finer-grained with a lot of mud, silt and biogenic material.
+These drifts can be “tens to hundreds of kilometres long, tens of kilometres wide, and range from 0.1 to more than 1 km in relief above the surrounding seafloor”.
+Their length-to-width ratio ranges from 2:1 to 10:1.
+They can accumulate to thicknesses greater than 2 km and can form anywhere from the upper slope to the deepest parts of the basin, depending on the specific location of the bottom-current.
+Sedimentation rates range from 20 to 100 m/Ma.
+They tend to be finer-grained with a lot of mud, silt, and biogenic material.
 Coarse-grained contourites are very rare.
 They may also form detached or separated versions due to seafloor topography and flow conditions.
-Detached drifts are isolated and migrate downslope while separated drifts typically are asymmetric in shape, tend to form at the base of a slope and migrate up-slope.
+Detached drifts are isolated and migrate downslope, while separated drifts are typically asymmetric in shape, tend to form at the base of a slope, and migrate up slope.
 Large sediment waves have been observed partially covering some giant elongate drifts.